nikitavoloboev/data/focusing/rules.md

 ## Commenting

-- Comment over my code.
-Be mindful of not repeating things.
+- Comment over code.
+Comment to ease comprehension of code.
 Don't comment obvious things.
-- In comments, don't write **Will ..**.
-Just write what it will do.
-Remove unnecessary (filler) words.
 - Use imperative tense.
 Instead of _# Outputs_, use _# Output_.
-- Only add one space after the code for inline comments.
-Don't space them out.
-- Where appropriate, write a small comment on top of the file to describe the purpose of the file.

 ## Communication